wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 * Upgraded the class autoloader which caused error messages
 * Fixed the path for the icon for the wordpress menu

+= 1.0.1 =
+* Fixed jQuery loading issues
+* Disabled redirects in the OpenAPI curl client

-= 1.0.3 =
+= 1.0 =
-* Removed short open tags from the code
-* Added php version check
+* This is first version
-* Removed obsolete old code which created css files on disk